cristos-codence/docker_n8nSetup/README.md

     *   Open PowerShell.
     *   Navigate to the directory containing `run_compose_WIN.ps1`.
     *   Run the script: `.\run_compose_WIN.ps1`
+4. Open your browser and navigate to http://localhost:5678 to access n8n.

 **Note:** If you are using Traefik, the `docker-compose.override.yml` file will automatically detect it and remove the port mapping from the n8n service.

 #### Option 2: Using Shell/PowerShell Scripts